susanBuck/notes/05_Laravel/01_Composer_Setup.md

 ## Tips

+`alias` is a command specific to Cmder.
+Open the file `c:\Program Files\config\aliases` to edit any existing aliases.

-* If you get a message saying *openssl* is not enabled, open the `php.ini` file you're using and look for the following line:
+If you get a message saying *openssl* is not enabled, open the `php.ini` file you're using and look for the following line:

 	extension=php_openssl.dll